celsojr-websters/glsl-colored-rectangles/readme.md

 3. Right-click `index.html` in the file explorer and select **Open with Live Server**.

 This will automatically start a local server, and your default browser will open the project.

-Here’s the updated section for **Customization** that reflects your request:

 ### 4. Customization
 The current shader defines a fixed area for the logo, specifically using the coordinates (`0.25 - 0.75` for both X and Y axes).
 You can easily adjust these values by modifying the `minBound` and `maxBound` variables within the shader code.
 Similarly, the gap size between the quadrants can be adjusted by changing the `gap` constant.